|Updated: 14.7.2014 - Next update: 14.8.2014|

-In March, consumer prices were pushed up most in the year by rent increases, and higher prices of restaurant and café services and alcoholic beverages.
-The rising of consumer prices was curbed most in March by fallen prices of liquid fuels, entertainment electronics and detached houses from one year ago.
-From February to March, consumer prices went up by 0.2 per cent.
+In June, consumer prices were pushed up most from the year before by increases in rents, retail prices of alcoholic beverages and tobacco products, as well as higher prices of health care and restaurant services.
+The rising of consumer prices was curbed most in June by fallen prices of clothes, meat, fruit, vegetables and entertainment electronics.
+From May to June, consumer prices went up by 0.1 per cent.

 Each mid-month, Statistics Finland's interviewers collect altogether around 50,000 prices on nearly 500 commodities from approximately 2,700 outlets for the Consumer Price Index.
 In addition, some 1,000 items of price data are gathered by centralised collection.
 The Consumer Price Index 2010=100 Handbook for Users is available on the CPI-home page (www.stat.fi).Statistical release

 Description of indicator